stimulsoft/Samples-JS/ASP.NET/README.md

 They are all combined in a Visual Studio solution (.sln-file).

-### [02.
-Connect to databases](https://github.com/stimulsoft/Samples-JS/tree/master/ASP.NET/02.%20Connect%20to%20databases) - This folder contains demo of using Stimulsoft Reports.JS Designer in the ASP.NET project.
+### [Connecting to Databases](https://github.com/stimulsoft/Samples-JS/tree/master/ASP.NET/Connecting%20to%20Databases) - This sample demonstrates how to connect to databases.

+### [Sending a Report by Email](https://github.com/stimulsoft/Samples-JS/tree/master/ASP.NET/Sending%20a%20Report%20by%20Email) - This sample demonstrates how to send a report by Email.

 # Running samples
 In order to start simply open the Visual Studio solution file in the IDE Visual Studio and run the required project.